 Most Peace Corps volunteers are young—in their early 20s.
-When I went to Thailand with the Peace Corps in 1980, I was 22 and fresh out of college with a degree in Biology.
-And I want to do stuff—big stuff—stuff that could be seen, and would be talked about, like The Pyramids of Egypt.
+When I went to Thailand with the Peace Corps in 1980, I was 22, and fresh out of college with a degree in Biology.
+And I wanted to do stuff—big stuff—stuff that could be seen, and would be talked about, like The Pyramids of Egypt.
 The stuff of immortality—that which would be talked about and admired forever!
-Peace Corps of course warned us that edifices was not what it was about—that in fact we were about building “relationships” or something of the sort.
+Peace Corps of course warned us that edifices were not what it was about—that in fact we were about building “relationships” or something of the sort.
 But what 22 year old believes that?
 Particularly the young people with impressive degrees in Engineering, Biology, and other such majors where we had learned about world-changing technologies?

 Well, I found a way to leave that memory, or so I thought.
 Toward the end of my Peace Corps service, I found a village which needed water systems.
-Cheap PVC pipe which you glued together (as opposed to metal pipes with threads) had recently been introduced to Thailand, and was about to revolutionize water supply.
+Cheap PVC pipe which you glued together (as opposed to metal pipes with complicated threads) had recently been introduced to Thailand, and was about to revolutionize water supply.
 I managed to ingratiate myself to Ban Nam Jom, a really remote village where they still had work elephants for hauling illegal teak from the forest, brewed their own whiskey, and generally thought my Thai was Gaeng!
 So I hustled up $900 or so from the Peace Corps and Canadian Embassy, and voila—set the mechanics of my edifice in motion.
 I would provide rural water supply for the three hamlets of Ban Nam Jom—something like 200 people.
-Surely they would remember me from now until eternity, just like we remember the Pyramid builders of Egypt!
+Surely they would remember me from now until eternity, just like we remember The Pyramid builders of Egypt!

 I was so thrilled with this, that after returning home to California, I wrote up one of my first academic articles about installing the water system of Ban Nam Jom.
 The journal Water International was so thrilled with it that they actually published it—one of my very first publications.